nantrinh/postit_app_walkthrough/lesson_1/README.md

 - I style my app differently from the one in the videos.

 ### Shared
+[Note](https://guides.rubyonrails.org/layouts_and_rendering.html#naming-partials): Partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.
 ```
 # header partial
 # app/views/shared/_header.html.erb